Brothman/Mystify/README.md

 # Mystify
 A fullstack clone of Spotify built in React, Redux, Node, and Express along with MongoDB.

-#  A Sunday Return to Munich Day!
+#  A Wednesday Second to Last DPS Day!

 <img src="./Mystify-Demo.gif" />